Total-RP/Total-RP-3/.github/ISSUE_TEMPLATE/bug_report.md

 ## Issue checklist
 Select the game version(s) that this issue occurs on.

+> You can place an "x" inside the brackets for each option below to tick it.

 - [ ] Retail
 - [ ] Classic